CLICK HERE FOR THIS WEEK’S SERMON NOTES!

 Sermon- Stephen Streett

-Worship Team- Doug Allen, Kelly Fletcher, Creig Harber, Spencer Lingle, Drew Lloyd
+Worship Team- Martin Addison, Doug Allen, Hutch Fletcher, Creig Harber, Sandra Harris, Kaylan Royston

 Head Usher- Harlan James